Ndutaw/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the contects of ect passwd file displays the content o etc passwd and etc hosts dispalys the 10 last lines of etc passwd
+display the contects of ect passwd file displays the content o etc passwd and etc hosts dispalys the 10 last lines of etc passwd displays the first 10 lines of etc passwd